Skull Base Surgery Services

 Symptoms for many of these conditions can include dizziness, severe headaches, visual problems and a loss of sensory abilities, such as hearing and smell.

-Because of the complexity of the structures in this compact and vital area, many skull base disorders are best treated at university medical centers such as UC Irvine Medical Center, where physicians have extensive expertise in the diagnosis and treatment of these conditions.
+Because of the complexity of the structures in this compact and vital area, many skull base disorders are best treated at academic medical centers such as UCI Medical Center, where physicians have extensive expertise in the diagnosis and treatment of these conditions.

 First, we evaluate our patients, conducting a detailed physical exam and imaging tests to make a diagnosis.
 Vision and balance tests, as well as a biopsy, may also be needed.
 Surgery, if indicated, is recommended only after this thorough assessment.

-Our UC Irvine skull base surgeons are especially skilled in the latest endoscopic and microsurgical techniques.
+Our UCI Health skull base surgeons are especially skilled in the latest endoscopic and microsurgical techniques.
 They also tailor treatments to each patient to ensure appropriate, evidence-based care.

 Learn more about benign skull base tumors and treatments ›